godfreyosundwa254/Phase-1-Project/README.md

 Cessna leads in all three categories—incidents, injuries, and fatalities—followed by Piper and Boeing.
-This suggests that while these aircraft make are widely used, they may also carry higher operational risks based on their historical incident records.
+This suggests that while these aircraft are widely used, they may also carry higher operational risks based on their historical incident records.

 **Total Injuries, Purpose of Flight, and Make**